kjcse63/kjcse63/README.md

 ###

-<p align="left">My name is Jim and I'm a software developer, from Dhaka, Bangladesh</p>
+<p align="left">My name is Jim and I'm a software developer from Dhaka, Bangladesh</p>

 ###